davidfrantz/force/docs/source/howto/udf.rst

 .. code-block:: none

-   force-parameter -c /data/udf/harmonic.prm TSA
+   force-parameter -c /data/udf/dhi.prm TSA

 We are going to use exactly one year of Landsat and Sentinel-2 data.
 We enable RBF interpolation with extraordinarily large kernels to make sure that the time series does not contain any nodata values.
-The latter is necessary as the “cumulative” DHI is sensitive to the number of observations *N* (I would prefer to normalize by *N*, i.e., the mean, but we here want to implement the original DHI).
+The latter is necessary as the **cumulative** DHI is sensitive to the number of observations *N* (I personally would prefer to normalize by *N*, i.e., the mean, but we here want to implement the original DHI).

 .. code-block:: none

    SENSORS = LND07 LND08 SEN2A SEN2B
-   DATE_RANGE = 2015-01-01 2020-12-31
+   DATE_RANGE = 2018-01-01 2018-12-31
    INTERPOLATE = RBF
    RBF_SIGMA = 8 16 32 64
    RBF_CUTOFF = 0.95
    INT_DAY = 16

 As above, we also use spectrally harmonized kNDVI: